 If you are a beneficial owner of shares held in street name and do not join and vote at the Annual Meeting or provide the broker, bank or other nominee that holds your shares with specific voting instructions, under the rules of various national and regional securities exchanges, the broker, bank or other nominee that holds your shares may generally vote on routine matters but cannot vote on non-routine matters.
-If the broker, bank or other nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the broker, bank or other nominee that holds your shares will inform the inspector of election that it does not have the authority to vote on such matter with respect to your shares.
+If the broker, bank or other nominee that holds your shares on a non-routine matter, the broker, bank or other nominee that holds your shares will inform the inspector of election that it does not have the authority to vote on such matter with respect to your shares.
 This is generally referred to as a "broker non-vote."

-Q: Which ballot measures are considered "routine" or "non-routine"?
+O: Which ballot measures are considered "routine" or "non-routine"?

-A: The ratification of PwC as our independent registered public accounting firm for the year ending December 31, 2019 (Proposal No. 3) is considered a routine matter under applicable rules, and no broker non-votes will occur in connection with Proposal No. 3.
+A: The ratification of KPMG as our independent registered public accounting firm for the year ending December 31, 2020 (Proposal No. 3) is considered a routine matter under applicable rules, and no broker non-votes will occur in connection with Proposal No. 3.
 The election of directors (Proposal No. 1) and the approval of the compensation of our NEOs (Proposal No. 2) are considered non-routine matters under applicable rules, and therefore broker non-votes may exist in connection with these proposals.

-Q: How are abstentions and broker non-votes counted?
+O: How are abstentions and broker non-votes counted?